Darren Aronofsky: Career

-Early work
+1997–2006: Directorial debut and early films

-Aronofsky's debut feature, titled Pi—sometimes stylized as π—was shot in November 1997.
+Aronofsky's debut feature, titled Pi—sometimes stylized as π—was shot in October 1997.
 The film was financed in part from $100 donations from his friends and family.
 In return, he promised to pay each back $150 if the film made money, and they would at least get screen credit if the film lost money.
 Producing the film with an initial budget of $60,000, Aronofsky premiered Pi at the 1998 Sundance Film Festival, where he won the Best Director award.
 The film itself was nominated for a special Jury Award.
 Artisan Entertainment bought distribution rights for $1 million.
 The film was released to the public later that year to critical acclaim and it grossed a total of $3,221,152 at the box-office.
 Pi was the first film to be made available for download on the Internet.

 Aronofsky followed his debut with Requiem for a Dream, a film based on Hubert Selby Jr.'s novel of the same name.
 He was paid $50,000, and worked for three years with nearly the same production team as his previous film.
 Following the financial breakout of Pi, he was capable of hiring established actors, including Ellen Burstyn and Jared Leto, and received a budget of $3,500,000 to produce the film.
 Production of the film occurred over the period of one year, with the film being released in October 2000.
 The film went on to gross $7,390,108 worldwide.
 Aronofsky received acclaim for his stylish direction, and was nominated for another Independent Spirit Award, this time for Best Director.
 The film itself was nominated for five awards in total, winning two, for Best Actress and Cinematography.
-Clint Mansell's soundtrack for the film was also well-regarded, and since their first collaboration in 1996, Mansell has composed the music to every Aronofsky film, (except for Mother!, 2017).
+Clint Mansell's soundtrack for the film was also well-regarded, and since their first collaboration in 1996, Mansell has composed the music to every Aronofsky film (except for Mother!, 2017 and The Whale, 2022).
 Ellen Burstyn was nominated for numerous awards, including for an Academy Award for Best Actress, and won the Independent Spirit Award.
 Aronofsky was awarded the PRISM Award from the Robert Wood Johnson Foundation with the National Institute on Drug Abuse for the film's depiction of drug abuse.